AnastasiaLadokha/university-project/README.md

 #University-project
-###This application has REST API for test task cases
+###This application has console interface for test task cases

 Before start work on the project, you need to have:
 * PostgreSql 13.3